getreu/tp-note/README.md

    Unlike previous Linux versions (<= 1.19.13), Tp-Note displays errors and debug messages as notifications.
-This requires a Linux/BSD based desktop environment that follow the XDG specification, e.g. KDE, Gnome, XFCE, LXDC, Mate (and probably also most others).
+This requires a Linux/BSD based desktop environment that follows the XDG specification, e.g. KDE, Gnome, XFCE, LXDC, Mate (and probably also most others).

    The use of notifications also removes former GTK dependencies.
 Anyway,